apache/beam/website/www/site/content/en/contribute/_index.md

    Cloud Dataflow, etc)
  - improve or add IO connectors
  - add new transform libraries (statistics, ML, image processing, etc)
- - work on the core programming model (what is a Beam pipeline and how does it run?)
+ - work on the core programming model (read more about what a Beam pipeline is and how it runs here in [Documentation](https://beam.apache.org/documentation/basics/))
  - improve the developer experience (for example, Windows guides)
  - add answers to the [contribution FAQ]( https://cwiki.apache.org/confluence/display/BEAM/Contributor+FAQ)